-A small voltage developed by the engine magneto is fed through a diode to the rotating field coil in the rotor via a brush and slip ring configuration.
-This excitation ("flashing") voltage magnetizes the rotor lamination.
+A small DC voltage developed by the flywheel alternator in the Briggs & Stratton engine is fed to the rotating field coil in the rotor via a brush and slip ring con-This excitation ("flashing") voltage figuration. magnetizes the rotor lamination.
 The rotor is mechanically coupled to the engine.
 The rotating magnet induces a voltage in the stationary windings of the main alternator (stator).